SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 Which in this case, indicates the files present in the `/home/sabsr3` directory.
 Now, we can use the interface in a graphical way to move around and view the file system, which in a nutshell, is equivalent to using the `cd` and `ls` commands.

-We can also pass special arguments to commands which change its behaviour.
-These typically are prefixes with a `-`.
-For example, if we use `-F` with `ls`, it will show us the type of each entry shown (e.g. which are files and which are directories):
+We can also pass special arguments to commands which change its behaviour, called *flags*.
+These flags are typically prefixed with a `-`.
+For example, if we use the `-F` flag with `ls`, it will show us the type of each entry shown (e.g. which are files and which are directories):

 ~~~
 ls -F